The start of this article is here.

 Products, Not Invention

 However, the “produced through the use of the subject invention” includes a much wider range of possible products, well beyond those that themselves embody an invention or even those that could only be produced through a patented process.
 Consider, for instance, an invention that improves the positioning controls on a precision milling machine.
-The milling machine may produce many products, but if that milling machine includes the inventive extension, then all such products apparently come within the scope of 204’s requirement.
-This is the kind of stuff that might raise antitrust concerns, if a patent owner attempted to claim royalties on the sale of all such products, but Bayh-Dole’s disavowal of antitrust immunity does not necessarily apply to section 204, since it takes precedence.
+The milling machine may produce many products, but if that milling machine includes the inventive extension, then perhaps all such products come within the scope of 204’s requirement.
+This is the kind of stuff that might raise antitrust concerns, if a patent owner attempted to claim royalties on the sale of all such products, but Bayh-Dole’s disavowal of antitrust immunity in section 211 does not necessarily apply to section 204, since section 204 asserts its precedence over section 211.
+Think about that.
+Section 204 may create an immunity from or defense to actions under antitrust law.

 To give a sense of the breadth of 204’s manufacturing requirement, consider an invention that adds a function to, say, a digital display.
 Let’s say the invention consists of components that might be packaged into an integrated circuit to improve display contrast.
 The overt requirement of 35 USC 204, then, is that any product that embodies this integrated circuit must be manufactured substantially in the United States.
 That would mean display panels that incorporate this invention, and any televisions, computer monitors, and other products that use these display panels–all these also would have to be manufactured substantially in the United States, if a patent owner granted an exclusive license to sell in the United States.
 For composite technological products having hundreds to thousands of components, this is an impossible demand, on the face of it.

-We then have to consider “product” since that’s the core of 204’s restriction on exclusive licenses to use and sell in the United States.
+Consider, further, “product” since that’s the core of 204’s restriction on exclusive licenses to use and sell in the United States.
 In our example, is the “product” the integrated circuit–that would have to be fabbed in the United States?
 Or does “product” extend to any product that uses the integrated circuit?
 There is no guidance.
-No one thought it through.
-We might offer the conjecture: the purpose of the clause was to make people feel good, not to mean anything in practice (other than to create bureaucracy and bother).
+No one, apparently, thought it through, or if they did, they deliberately chose not to explain what ought to happen.
+We might offer the conjecture: the purpose of the clause was to make people feel good about the law so they would vote for it or at least not oppose it, and not to mean anything in practice (other than to create more bureaucracy and bother).

 A similar work up can be done for “produced through the use” prong of the scoping statement.
 The more general the method or process, the more products downstream will also have to be manufactured substantially in the United States.
 Clearly, the scope of the walk-back requirement is potentially much, much broader than simply whether a given subject invention is “made” in the United States.

-On its face, to manufacture a product is a pretty straightforward thing.
+We expect “to manufacture a product” to be a pretty straightforward thing.
 To manufacture means, in a typical dictionary definition tracking common usage:

 Black’s Law Dictionary on-line has the following, for the noun form: